mayank1784/Ecommerce-fullStack/README.md

 Feel free to explore and use this API for building your e-commerce application.
 If you have any questions or need further assistance, please don't hesitate to reach out.

-Note: This documentation assumes you have basic knowledge of RESTful APIs and how to make HTTP requests.
+**Note**: This documentation assumes you have basic knowledge of RESTful APIs and how to make HTTP requests.